abaker11/abaker11/README.md

 My name is Amir.
 I majored in Computer Engineering heavily interested in the business world!

-## I'm currently working on: developing applications.
+## 👷🏼‍♂️I'm currently working on:
+developing applications

 In Progress:
 - Medical Transcription Tool